 After you’ve built some initial trust with the visitor, it’s time to ask them to take action and sign up.
 (In a GDPR-compliant way of course!)

 In the early stages of the customer journey, you might decide to collect information about your visitors to enter them into a process known as “qualification.”
 This is where you’ll explore specific attributes about the lead to see if they are actually a good fit for your business.

 To boost your sign up conversion rate, you’ll want to offer some form of incentive to the visitor.
 What sort of value can you give away for free?
-A lot of marketers will create “lead magnets” which are positioned to incentivize visitors to sign up for things like a free trial, ebook, checklist, or case study.
+A lot of marketers will create “lead magnets” with CTA buttons that are positioned to incentivize visitors to sign up for things like a free trial, ebook, checklist, or case study.

-Webflow has a simple signup section on their homepage that speaks directly to the price-conscious visitor who wants to test the product before they buy.
+Webflow has a simple signup section on their landing pages that speaks directly to the price-conscious visitor who wants to test the product before they buy.